Gibsons: History

 Gibsons is the first town in British Columbia to accept styrofoam at its recycling facility, the Gibsons Recycling Depot.
-Its staff has traveled widely to promote styrofoam recycling; founder Buddy Boyd was invited to address an international Zero Waste conference in Florianopolis, Brazil.
+Its staff has travelled widely to promote styrofoam recycling; founder Buddy Boyd was invited to address an international Zero Waste conference in Florianopolis, Brazil.

 Economy

 The Sunshine Coast has seen a three-decade transition from a forestry- and fishing-based economy to a more diverse one with construction trades, business services, retail and tourism becoming prominent.

-Gibsons is a popular retirement destination.
-It has also attracted artists and musicians, professionals who commute by ferry into nearby Vancouver, and remote workers.

-Between 2001 and 2006, its population grew 7.1% compared with BC's overall growth rate of 5.3%.
-In 2006, the median resident age was 50.2 years, compared with the provincial median of 40.8 years.
+Between 2016 and 2021, its population grew 3.3% compared with BC's overall growth rate of 7.6%.
+In 2021, the median resident age was 56.0 years, compared with the provincial median of 42.8 years.

 Climate

 Gibsons is in a temperate coastal climate, with mild, rainy winters and warm, dry summers.
-The regions's landscape is in a temperate rainforest.
+The region's landscape is in a temperate rainforest.